 Some scholars see it a metaphor for the new growth that accompanies warmer weather; a kind of artificial plant, reaching for the sky.
 Another interpretation is that it is a phallic symbol, linking sexual reproduction to the summer blossoming apparent in nature.
 Yet another theory is that the Maypole is a simplified version of the standing stones, that were a central part of pagan ritual in ancient England.

 In most places where May 1 was celebrated, the tradition continued even after the spread of Christianity replaced the pagan gods.
 The celebration of the start of summer was too entrenched in local custom, and so continued for hundreds of years, in a secular form.

 In many places it was a public holiday as well.
 A rare free day, in a time of long work hours, and hard labour.

 So, perhaps it is no surprise that in the late 19th century, May 1 took on an altogether different significance.

 From mid-century, workers began to try and address these problems by organising into Labor Groups; what would come to be known as unions.
-Most of these groups were initially held to be illegal, and their members were persecuted by the authorities.
-Strikes were broken up by the police, even the military, and union organisers were forced into armed combat as they tried to promote their cause.
+Most of these groups were initially deemed illegal, and their members were persecuted by the authorities.
+Strikes were broken up by the police, even the military, and union organisers were forced to physically defend themselves as they tried to promote their cause.

 In America, one of the earliest unions was ‘The Federation of Organised Trades and Labor’; a large group representing the skilled trades, based in Chicago.